 C‐di‐GMP is a critical cytoplasmic signal and second messenger that controls virulence, cell cycle propagation, motility, and other behaviours such as biofilm life cycle in several bacteria.

-This multifaceted approach positions Cinnamomum as a promising contender in the fight against P. aeruginosa biofilm infections.
+This complex approach positions Cinnamomum as a promising laboratory contender in the fight against P. aeruginosa biofilm infections.